Summer FAQs

 How can I get a GFC t-shirt for my child?

-Every camper will receive a GFC T-shirt on the first and last days of their camp experience.
-You can also purchase all sorts of apparel, from t-shirts to water bottles to headbands on our online store!
+Every camper will receive a GFC T-shirt on the first day of camp and a GFC tie-dye shirt to create during the session.
+You can also purchase all sorts of apparel, from t-shirts to water bottles on our online store!

 does my child need to be immunized?